wdi-red-coral/week_08-day_02-react-components-events/README.md

 -  Add memes array to a js file
 -  Add memes array to the application's state
 -  In render, iterate through memes array and display title and meme as image.

+### Create Meme Componet
--  Move title and image tag into a Meme component and pass each meme object into the Meme component as a prop.
+-  Move title and image tag into a Meme component
+-  Pass each meme id, title, and image into the Meme component as a prop.
+-  Use props in Meme component

 ### Hide/Show Meme